ktrysmt/limited-permutation/README.md

 # limited-permutation

-> Generate a limited permutations, for NodeJS
+> Generate a limited permutation, for NodeJS

 ## Install